 The purpose of the processing of personal data is to form statistical data of the social and health data received from one or more controllers under the scope of the Secondary Use Act.
 We provide only anonymous statistical data on the basis of a data request.

-In statistical-level data, individual personal data have been combined and summarized.
-The statistics describe groups of persons rather than an individual persons.
+In statistical-level data, individual personal data have been combined and summarised.
+The statistics describe groups of persons rather than an individual person.
 The data of the groups of persons is formed in such a way that individuals cannot be identified or traced.

 We do not use automated decision-making or profiling in the processing of data.

-In the pre-processing of data under data requests, we process the social and health data received from one or more controllers under the scope of the Secondary Use Act to the extent that it has been assessed to be necessary for each project.
+In the pre-processing of data permits and data requests, we process the social and health data received from controllers under the scope of the Secondary Use Act to the extent that they have been estimated to be necessary for each project.

 We do not compile statistics on all materials of all data controllers within the scope of the Secondary Use Act.
-For more detailed restrictions on data, see the Secondary Use Act (finlex.fi).
+For more detailed restrictions on data, see the Secondary Use Act, Section 6 (finlex.fi).

 Data controllers within the scope of the Secondary Use Act: